honeok/archive/jds/README.md

 # \___/  \_,_/  /___/\___/  \_,_/ /_/_/_/\__/
 ```

-Licensed under GPL-3.0 - see LICENSE for details.
+Licensed under MIT License - see LICENSE for details.